bbenchoff/bbenchoff.github.io/pages/Babelscope.md

 The orchestration and data management layer that coordinates the entire sorting algorithm discovery pipeline.
 This script handles:

-* Search coordination: Manages the execution of multiple emulator batches with configurable search parameters
+* _Search coordination_: Manages the execution of multiple emulator batches with configurable search parameters
-* Result classification: Sorts discoveries by sequence length (3-element, 4-element, etc.) and saves promising candidates
+* _Result classification_: Sorts discoveries by sequence length (3-element, 4-element, etc.) and saves promising candidates
-* Session management: Tracks progress across multi-hour search sessions with detailed logging and recovery capabilities
+* _Session management_: Tracks progress across multi-hour search sessions with detailed logging and recovery capabilities
-* Performance monitoring: Real-time statistics on ROM processing rates, discovery rates, and computational efficiency
+* _Performance monitoring_: Real-time statistics on ROM processing rates, discovery rates, and computational efficiency
-* Data persistence: Saves discovered sorting algorithms to disk with metadata for later analysis and validation
+* _Data persistence_: Saves discovered sorting algorithms to disk with metadata for later analysis and validation

 The search script is designed for long-running exploration sessions, automatically managing GPU resources and providing detailed progress reporting as it searches through billions of random programs.